 Q: After the blood clot in 2008 how did your Dad manage his condition?

 Dad knew if this happened again it could be fatal.
 He had retired from the Navy.
 During his career, he served on a ballistic missile submarine, the USS Stonewall Jackson.
 He served as a Quartermaster involved in ship navigation.
 He knew how to follow a strict regimen.
 After that incident, he was diligent with taking his blood thinner.
 On any long car drive, he took breaks to stretch his legs.
 He had a daily walking regimen.
 I was thinking about that as I was driving to the ER.
 After my Dad’s death, I was unable to find a prescription bottle with his anticoagulant, Eliquis.
 He did have free samples of Eliquis.
 It made me wonder whether he had been taking Eliquis regularly before the DVT occurred.

 Q: What happened when you got to the ER?

 A: With the ER delays, I made it in time to be present during my Dad’s initial exam with what we thought was a regular ER physician.
-Later, I learned that Ali Kamel Al-Marzoog was a resident with a training license.
+Later, I learned that Ali Kamel Al-Marzoog was a resident.